Quozul/quozul.dev/src/posts/2024-10-12_build-custom-image-for-turing-pi-rk1.md

 ## Next steps

-Actually install an operating system!
+Actually install an operating system on the NVME!

 ## Resources